 - Investing through hedge funds that invest in pre-IPO companies.

 - Buying shares directly from promoters and employees (ESOPs)

 - Through venture capital funds that give exposure to pre-IPO companies.

-Advantages and Disadvantages of Investing in Pre-IPO Companies
+Advantages of Investing in Pre-IPO Companies

 - Possibility of high profit: Non-listed companies can provide higher opportunities for substantial returns when they go public.
 Early investors can benefit from buying the companies’ stocks at a lower valuation before they become publicly listed.